easysoft/phpmicro/Readme.EN.md

 cat /path/to/micro.sfx myawesomeapp.php > myawesomeapp
 chmod 0755 ./myawesomeapp
 ./myawesomeapp
-# show "hello, this is my awesome app."
+# shows "hello, this is my awesome app."
 ```

 or Windows: